ch0m5/Game-Design-Pillars/README.md

 ---

 # A Pocket Guide to Game Design
 In this part of the research I intend to **compress** the **most basic principles of game design** I've been able to find into a short, handy guide which any starting designer should be able to apply to his creative process of any game.
-Maybe not as specific or extensive as many of the other existent guides, but as a **starting point** that's **accesible and easy to understand** for anyone interested in the topic.
+Maybe not as specific or extensive as many of the other existent guides, but as a **starting point** for anyone interested in the topic.

 I made it to tackle three main aspects: The core parts of game design that make it a **fun and engaging experience**, the **mechanisms and tools** that can be exploited to implement the design choices flawlessly, and the **work procedures** that must be followed so that the entire team is coordinated and with the same **goals** in mind.